Binghamton hosts Woodyard and New Hampshire - WTOP News

 BOTTOM LINE: New Hampshire visits the Binghamton Bearcats after Trey Woodyard scored 21 points in New Hampshire’s 91-67 loss to the Albany (NY) Great Danes.

-The Bearcats are 9-4 on their home court.
-Binghamton leads the America East with 14.4 assists per game led by Symir Torrence averaging 7.5.
+The Bearcats are 9-4 in home games.
+Binghamton ranks fourth in the America East with 9.1 offensive rebounds per game led by Nehemiah Benson averaging 1.8.

-Binghamton’s average of 5.3 made 3-pointers per game is 1.8 fewer made shots on average than the 7.1 per game New Hampshire allows.
-New Hampshire has shot at a 41.9% clip from the field this season, 0.3 percentage points less than the 42.2% shooting opponents of Binghamton have averaged.
+Binghamton makes 45.7% of its shots from the field this season, which is 2.5 percentage points higher than New Hampshire has allowed to its opponents (43.2%).
+New Hampshire averages 9.0 made 3-pointers per game this season, 1.2 more made shots on average than the 7.8 per game Binghamton gives up.

-TOP PERFORMERS: Torrence is averaging 8.4 points, 5.9 rebounds and 7.5 assists for the Bearcats.
-Tymu Chenery is averaging 12.4 points over the last 10 games for Binghamton.
+TOP PERFORMERS: Tymu Chenery is scoring 15.0 points per game and averaging 4.8 rebounds for the Bearcats.
+Armon Harried is averaging 12.4 points and 6.0 rebounds over the last 10 games for Binghamton.

-Clarence O. Daniels II is averaging 19.4 points and 9.4 rebounds for the Wildcats.
-Jaxson Baker is averaging 15.7 points over the last 10 games for New Hampshire.
+Jaxson Baker is shooting 37.7% from beyond the arc with 2.2 made 3-pointers per game for the Wildcats, while averaging 12.1 points and 6.4 rebounds.
+Daniels is shooting 44.1% and averaging 18.3 points over the last 10 games for New Hampshire.

 LAST 10 GAMES: Bearcats: 5-5, averaging 68.9 points, 38.2 rebounds, 14.2 assists, 4.9 steals and 2.4 blocks per game while shooting 45.2% from the field.
 Their opponents have averaged 68.9 points per game.